 Make them extra festive by baking them in some Christmas themed cupcake cases and then putting some cute little Christmas faces on top.

-I mean, cupcakes are never going to be the most nutrient dense food in the world, but we have made a little lighter swap.
+Cupcakes are never going to be the most nutrient dense food in the world, but we have made a little lighter swap.
 We used Greek yogurt to replace some of the butter and you can use a sugar alternative too.

-Whilst you don't have to ice them, we thought that seeing as it is Christmas we would treat ourselves to some traditional frosting, but you could always just top it with some Greek yoghurt to keep it lighter.
+Whilst you don't have to ice them, we thought that seeing as it is Christmas we would treat ourselves to some traditional frosting, but you could always just top it with some Greek yogurt to keep it lighter.

 What to serve with Gingerbread Cupcakes

 We think these are the perfect afternoon treat with a hot drink.
 Why not try one of the ones we have on the blog - here are some of our favourites: